Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 - Data on interactions with other substances

-- Understanding of immune system responses, especially for compounds like BPC-157, which is theorized to promote tissue healing but has virtually no human safety data
+- Understanding of immune system responses, especially for compounds like BPC-157, which has virtually no human safety data

 Safety, Legality, and FDA Status